PhrozenByte/gh-workflow-immortality/README.md

 You can use both fine-grained personal access tokens, and classic personal access tokens.
 If you choose to use classic personal access tokens, you must enable the "workflow" scope, which also implies the very potent "repo" scope.
 Thus it's better to use fine-grained personal access tokens when possible: The only repository permission required is the "Actions" permission with both read and write access.
 You can even limit the fine-grained personal access token to the repositories you really need.
 Please note that with fine-grained personal access tokens you can't access repositories owned by GitHub organizations or other GitHub users.
 Don't forget to choose a suitable expiration date and to renew your personal access tokens accordingly.

 Please note that `gh-workflow-immortality.sh` intentionally excludes forked, archived, and disabled repositories.
-Even though forked repositories can indeed use scheduled triggers for GitHub workflows, we expect them not to require immortality.
-If you require the GitHub workflows of a forked repository to be immortal, specify it using the `repos` options (when using the GitHub action) resp. pass it as command line argument (when running the script manually).
-This won't work for archived and disabled repositories though, because these can't have active GitHub workflows.
+Even though forked repositories can indeed use scheduled triggers for GitHub workflows, we expect them not to require immortality and are thus excluded by default.
+If you require the GitHub workflows of a forked repository to be immortal, either specify it using the `repos` options (when using the GitHub action) resp. pass it as command line argument (when running the script manually), or enable the `include_forks` option (when using the GitHub action) resp. pass the `--forks` command line option (when running the script manually).
+This won't work for archived and disabled repositories though, because they can't have active GitHub workflows.

 `gh-workflow-immortality.sh` will respect GitHub's [REST API rate limiting](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
 If the limit was reached, the script will bail and tell you when to try again.
 Since it's practically impossible to pass the limit just with `gh-workflow-immortality.sh`, you should consider running the script at a time with fewer requests from your other applications using the GitHub API.
 If this isn't possibly, consider running the script multiple times at different times with a subset of repos.